kassielu/Election_Analysis/README.md

 	- Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Summary
 This program was written strictly for election held at the county level.
 However, with minor modifictations, this program can be used for any elections.
-In our Python code file [PyPoll_Challenge](PyPoll_Challenge.py.py), make the following 2 changes in order to run our program for any types of elections:
+In my Python code file [PyPoll_Challenge](PyPoll_Challenge.py.py), make the following 2 changes in order to run our program for any types of elections:

 -On line 89, change the following line of code to your choice of election:

     f"County Votes:\n")